rudeboybert/resampledata/README.md

 install.packages("resampledata")
 ```

-Or the development version from github:
+Or the development version from GitHub:

 ```R
 # install.packages("devtools")